USDA-ARS-NWRC/inicheck/docs/usage.rst

 This takes alot of issues out of the hands of the developer so they can focus more on functionality rather than the sometimes erratic behavior of users.

-For information take a look at `Command Line Tools`_.
+For information take a look at :ref:`CLI`.

 .. _ForAProject: